GerHobbelt/owemdjee/README.md

 # Libraries in this collection (All of the above, listed in alphabetical order)

 - **A-MNS_TemplateMatching** [📁](./A-MNS_TemplateMatching) [🌐](https://github.com/GerHobbelt/A-MNS_TemplateMatching) -- the official code for the PatternRecognition2020 paper: Fast and robust template matching with majority neighbour similarity and annulus projection transformation.
+- **A-MNS_TemplateMatching** [📁](./A-MNS_TemplateMatching) [🌐](https://github.com/GerHobbelt/A-MNS_TemplateMatching) -- the official code for the PatternRecognition2020 paper: Fast and robust template matching with majority neighbour similarity and annulus projection transformation.
 - **annoy** [📁](./annoy) [🌐](https://github.com/GerHobbelt/annoy) -- ANNOY (<b>A</b>pproximate <b>N</b>earest <b>N</b>eighbors <b>O</b>h <b>Y</b>eah) is a C++ library to search for points in space that are close to a given query point.
 It also creates large read-only file-based data structures that are `mmap`-ped into memory so that many processes may share the same data.
 ANNOY is almost as fast as the fastest libraries, but what really sets Annoy apart is: it has the ability to use static files as indexes, enabling you to share an index across processes.
 ANNOY also decouples creating indexes from loading them, so you can pass around indexes as files and map them into memory quickly.
 ANNOY tries to minimize its memory footprint: the indexes are quite small.
 This is useful when you want to find nearest neighbors using multiple CPU's.
 Spotify uses ANNOY for music recommendations.
 - **ApprovalTestsCpp** [📁](./ApprovalTestsCpp) [🌐](https://github.com/GerHobbelt/ApprovalTests.cpp)
 - **arangodb** [📁](./arangodb) [🌐](https://github.com/GerHobbelt/arangodb)